Nilando/velvetkernel.com/site/_posts/2025-07-29-newberry-caldera.markdown

 a geothermal powerplant right in the center of the caldera.
 - Underneath the topsoil, there is a six foot layer of ash in Newberry that came from the eruption that formed crater lake ~7,000 years ago.
-- There's evidence that Native American's had been living in the caldera up to 10,000 years ago.
+- There's evidence that Native Americans had been living in the caldera up to 10,000 years ago.
 - The most recent lava flow happened just ~1,000 years ago, and geologists predict Newberry is overdue for another similar volcanic event!
 Such